kthpanor/vlxman/_sources/docs/embedding.md

 (sec:cpcm)=
 ## CPCM

-The conductor-like polarizable continuum model, CPCM is implemented in VeloxChem and can be activated in the scf driver.
-Here is an example for calculation in water.
+The conductor-like polarizable continuum model (CPCM) is implemented in VeloxChem for implicit solvation {cite}`Tomasi2005`.

+A separation is made between equilibrium and non-equilibrium solvation.
+In the former case, the timescale is such that both nuclear and electronic relaxations take place in the environment, such as in molecular structure optimizations.
+In the latter case, only electrons are fully equilibrated with the time-dependent solute charge density, such as in UV/vis spectrum simulations.

 **Python script**

+*Change to examples of structure optimization and UV/vis spectrum and show both types of solvation.*

 ```
 import veloxchem as vlx

-mol_xyz_string = """
+xyz_string = """
 ...
 """

-molecule = vlx.Molecule.read_xyz_string(mol_xyz_string)
+molecule = vlx.Molecule.read_xyz_string(xyz_string)
 basis = vlx.MolecularBasis.read(molecule, 'def2-svp')

 scf_drv = vlx.ScfRestrictedDriver()
 scf_drv.solvation_model = 'cpcm'
-scf_drv.cpcm_epsilon = 78.39  # Water
+scf_drv.cpcm_epsilon = 78.39  # water
 scf_drv.filename = 'mol-cpcm'

 scf_results = scf_drv.compute(mol, basis)
 ```

-Download a [Python script](../input_files/ethanol-cpcm.py) type of input file to perfom a scf calculation under the presence of a static electric field for the p-nitroaniline.
+Download a {download}`Python script <../input_files/ethanol-cpcm.py>` type of input file to perform an SCF calculation for ethanol in a water environment.

 **Text file**

 ```
 @jobs
 task: scf